2022 Winter Olympics: Athletes, stars to watch at the Beijing Winter Games

 The 2022 Winter Olympics officially kick off with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China on NBC and Peacock.
-Competition begins as early as Wednesday, February 2, with early rounds of curling.
 Click here to find out how you can watch every single moment of the Beijing Winter Games.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games